 - PACC members adhere to a Code of Conduct and believe that good privacy, access and governance practices contribute to an organization’s ability to create value, be accountable, and meet legislated compliance requirements

 - PACC acts as an advisory body to professional and industry associations, government agencies, educational institutions, and other stakeholder groups

-PACC is the certifying body representing leadership and excellence in information privacy, access to information, and data governance.
+PACC is the professional association and certifying body representing leadership and excellence in information privacy, access to information, and data governance.

 - PACC Professional Certification is relevant to privacy and access; is applicable to the private, public, and non-profit sectors throughout the country; and is not an exam-based program.

 - PACC offers an established and credible certification program based upon defined national standards of competence, professionalism, and proficiency